dekoza/mtgpl/docs/_sources/BOK.rst.txt

 :mtgtip:`Nourishing Shoal<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/a/4a6af212-2a94-4ddf-acdc-d70fafa1c5ee.jpg?1562876878|https://scryfall.com/card/bok/137/nourishing-shoal?utm_source=api>`
-   You may exile a green card with converted mana cost X from your hand rather than pay this spell's mana cost.
+   You may exile a green card with mana value X from your hand rather than pay this spell's mana cost.

    You gain X life.